tumble1999/savaslabs.github.io/_posts/2016-03-21-an-event-apart-nashville.md

 was worth it.
 The high caliber of the speakers, their presentations, and the event as a whole justified the ticket price in my opinion.
 Every talk was polished, informative, and relevant to the current status and future of our industry.
-Not only did a learn a ton, I believe that the event spreads a much-needed set of values that will be crucial to the progression of the web as it infiltrates more and more aspects of our lives.
+Not only did I learn a ton, I believe that the event spreads a much-needed set of values that will be crucial to the progression of the web as it infiltrates more and more aspects of our lives.